prasunsurana/Chess/README.md

 4. An embedded chatroom for the players to communicate
 5. The server to shut down properly when both players have left
 6. Reduce boilerplate in main.py and boardfunctions.py
+7. Clean up the code to avoid nested conditionals and lengthy functions